occopus/docs/sphinx/source/user/api-user.rst

 Command line tools
 ------------------

-OCCO can be used via CLI commands to create, manage and tear down infrastructures.
+Occopus can be used via CLI commands to create, manage and tear down infrastructures.
 The commands and their usages are described below.

 occo-infra-start
 ~~~~~~~~~~~~~~~~